Eye Tracking, Coloured Overlay Assessment and Meares-Irlen Syndrome

 Although coloured overlays and spectacles have helped many of our clients, the methods of testing have, until now, not been able to identify reading problems caused by muscle imbalances which affect a far higher proportion of the population.
 Coloured overlay testing, even when computerised, is very subjective and relies heavily on the person’s responses and opinion- something which can be very variable depending on the person.
 The Optometrist can also influence such tests.
 Testing reading ability especially in the very young, old or those who struggle to read has therefore always presented challenges.
 Thankfully a new piece of technology has revolutionised the way we can detect reading difficulties and taken the subjective element out of measurement.

-The Clinical Eye Tracker uses tiny cameras mounted on a computer which detects and follow the position of the eyes to within less than 1 degree.
-While you sit and look at the screen which shows various visual stimuli, the cameras monitor your eye positions and tracking movements 60 times per second.
+The Clinical Eye Tracker uses tiny cameras mounted on a computer which detects and follows the position of the eyes to within less than 1 degree.
+While you sit and look at the screen which shows various visual stimuli, the cameras monitor your eye positions and track movements 60 times per second.
 (The cameras watch your eyes from a computer screen, nothing touches your eye.)

 The intelligent software then analyses the effect this has on your reading ability and allows us to help correct any problems.